 Many people make mistakes with their anxiety.
-In fact, one of the problems with anxiety is that anxiety itself can make mistakes more likely – because anxiety changes thought processes and feelings in a way that can lead to you to making decisions that are counterproductive for curing anxiety.
+In fact, one of the problems with anxiety is that anxiety itself can make mistakes more likely to happen - because anxiety changes thought processes and feelings in a way that can lead to you to making decisions that are counterproductive for curing anxiety.

 The Most Common Anxiety Mistakes

-The Problems With Moping
+The Problem With Moping

-Feeling like you need to sit and do nothing to feel better is a function of anxiety.
+Feeling like you need to sit and do nothing and that you will somehow feel better is a function of anxiety.
 Anxiety completely drains the body.
 It makes it hard to want to do much of anything.
-You feel like you want to be alone, and that you want to go home and "veg out" until you feel better.
+Anxiety makes you feel like you want to be alone, and that that the best strategy to get rid of it is to "veg out" until you feel better.

-- Uncontrolled Thoughts — Anxiety changes the way you think, and unfortunately that often means that your own thoughts are your worst enemy.
-Many people don't realize that anxiety and anxiety attacks are often caused by letting yourself sit and think, because the mind eventually starts thinking about negative things.
+- Uncontrolled Thoughts — Anxiety changes the way you think, and unfortunately that often means that your thoughts are your worst enemy.
+Many people don't realize that anxiety and anxiety attacks are often caused by letting yourself sit and think because the mind eventually starts thinking about negative things.
 Staying active gives your mind distractions, and distractions provide you with a mental break that can reduce future anxiety symptoms.

 Other Anxiety Mistakes